Priultimus/urban-robot/Explanation.md

 ### `token`:
 This is the token used to authorize when connecting to Discord.
 #
+### `helium_path`:
+This is the path of the given helium process, so Urban Robot knows where to spawn Helium processes from.
+#
 ## __Attributes__
 ### `self.clients`:
 The dictionary of all the connected clients.